Devas/TicTacToeNet/README.md

     - Game messages should have configurable target: console (System.out) or logs (for the sake of this exercise it’s OK to make it System.err), or external printer.
 DONE
     - before game starts it asks who goes first, O or X DONE
     - We are bi-lingual: Polish and English are fine.
 In future we want to add more languages: messages are to be read from a file for chosen language.
 Choosing the language depends on configuration variable.
 DONE
+- I can play through network (not on one machine) - partly done

 ### Extra requirements
 - GUI
 - I can play against computer
-- I can play through network (not on one machine)

 ### Running
 - Go to: TicTacToeMvn\target\classes\